sxs-collaboration/spectre/docs/DevGuide/WritingTests.md

   PointwiseFunction.GeneralRelativity.Christoffel as christoffel`) or use relative imports like `from . import Christoffel as christoffel`.
 Don't assume the Python environment is set up in a subdirectory of `tests/Unit/`.
+- The python code is formatted according to the `.style.yapf` file in the root of the repository.

 It is possible to test C++ functions that return by value and ones that return by `gsl::not_null`.
 In the latter case, since it is possible to return multiple